 bought all the time; extra snacks, soda, cigarettes, etc., even that ONE

 night of going out to eat for two will run $50.
 So don't go out to eat

-twice and there's your cover.
-Unless going out to eat twice is more
+once and there's your cover.
+Unless going out to eat once is more

 important than the book you wrote???